-(f) The official conducting the election shall include a report on the results of the 1 percent manual tally in the certification of the official canvass of the vote.
+(e) The elections official shall include a report on the results of the 1 percent manual tally in the certification of the official canvass of the vote.
 This report shall identify any discrepancies between the machine count and the manual tally and a description of how each of these discrepancies was resolved.
-In resolving a discrepancy involving a vote recorded by means of a punchcard voting system or by electronic or electromechanical vote tabulating devices, the voter verified paper audit trail shall govern if there is a discrepancy between it and the electronic record.
+In resolving a discrepancy involving a vote recorded by electronic or electromechanical vote tabulating devices, the voter verified paper audit trail shall govern if there is a discrepancy between it and the electronic record.